AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Getting Started/agora_chat_get_started_flutter.md

 ### 6. Send messages

-In the `_sendMessage` method, add the following to add the creating and sending logics for messages:
+In the `_sendMessage` method, add the following to add the logic for creating and sending messages:

 ```dart
   void _sendMessage() async {